STATEMENT

 Multidisciplinary Site-Specific Botanical Artist

-I work with materials that hold memory: flora, earth, roots, debris, and the structures that support them like canvas, plaster, wood and steel.
-Many of my pieces are site-specific and built to shift over time.
-They respond to the place they inhabit and the conditions around them.
-Maintenance becomes a living visible part of the application, and the work remains alive to its own transformation.
+I work with flora, soil, roots, debris, and the structures that support them: canvas, plaster, wood, and steel.
+Many pieces are site-specific and built to shift over time.
+They respond to the conditions of the place they inhabit.
+Maintenance remains visible, and the work stays open to its own transformation.

-My cultural background is just as central to the practice.
-I draw from Tejano heritage, Chicano art theory, and Curanderismo as the roots to method.
+My cultural background is central to the practice.
+I draw from Tejano heritage and Chicano art frameworks.
 Ideas of tending, protection, presence, and grounding shape how I handle material and organize space.
 These influences guide both form and the internal logic of the work.

-My recent book, Undefined Naturally, brings this lived knowledge together.
-It blends memoir, technique, and teaching, offering a framework for presence and material awareness that expands beyond the studio.
-This publication also grounds the workshop-based pedagogy I am developing for the next phase of my practice.
+My recent book, Undefined Naturally, gathers this lived knowledge across memoir, technique, and teaching.
+It forms the basis for a workshop-based pedagogy I am developing in the next phase of the practice.

-At its core, my work is about making space: for process, memory, cultural continuity, and the quieter parts of experience that are usually edited out.
-I want viewers and participants to slow down, look closely, and feel how labor, care, and environment shape the things we build and the lives we lead.
+At its core, the work makes space for process, memory, and cultural continuity, as well as acts of experience that are often edited out.
+I want viewers and participants to slow down, look closely, and notice how labor, care, and environment shape what we build and how we live.

 BIO